goat-package/goat/index.md

 # Attribute-based Interaction in Google Go

+## How to use GoAt
+To use GoAt, there is a fully configured [virtual machine](https://drive.google.com/open?id=0B9zaHQRMT9M3LVRUcXJnNG1EdXM) with all the tools needed properly set up.

 ## What are attributes?
 Attributes are the key concept of Attribute-based Communication (AbC, see LINK).
 AbC is a calculus where systems communicate between each other by message passing.
 Instead of defining a set of point-to-point channels, systems receive message from other systems according to their behaviour (i.e. the attributes): this is a desiderata of Collective Adaptive Systems (CASs).